OpenDSA/OpenDSA/RST/source/Development/GraphShortest.rst

    Figure :num:`Figure #DistExamp` is directed.
    We assume that all weights are positive.

-.. _DistExamp:

 .. inlineav:: dijkstraCON1 dgm
-   :caption: Example graph for shortest-path definitions.
+   :target: DistExamp
    :align: center

+   Example graph for shortest-path definitions.

 Single-Source Shortest Paths
 ----------------------------